armas00/phonebook-php-rest-api/README.md

 # TODO
 The api specification (or documentation) still needs to be created.
 If you want you can sniff into the code to find out the actual urls, parameters and payloads.

+# Extensibility
+This project has been created with extensibility in mind.
+If you want to manage another entity just add another directory inside `api`, with an `index.php` file within and add the proper rewrite rules to `.htaccess` file.